If you don't know your Fairlie-Poplar from your Marietta Artery, we can help you by introducing you to each of the Downtown Atlanta Neighborhoods.

 Or South of North Avenue, is a diverse neighborhood that connects the heart of Downtown to Midtown.
 One of Downtown's earliest redeveloped residential areas, SoNo truly offers a mix of all residential housing types; single family homes, town homes, apartments, high-rise condos, and garden-style condos.
 The neighborhood also has a mix of commercial uses and boasts claim to the Bank of America Building, the tallest building in the Southeast.
 In addition, SoNo is home to many restaurants and has an active nightlife.

 Old Fourth Ward

 Largely made up of single family residential units, is one of the oldest residential areas in the city of Atlanta.
-Now, the redevelopment of City Hall East and the Atlanta Beltline is spurring development on the east, and the King Historic District is creating excitement on the west of the Old Fourth Ward.
+Now, the redevelopment of City Hall East and the Atlanta Beltline is spurring development on the east, and Sweet Auburn is creating excitement on the west of the Old Fourth Ward.
 This area is poised to experience a boom in redevelopment in the coming years.

 Centennial Olympic Park

 The creation of Centennial Olympic Park for the 1996 Summer Olympic Games prompted much development directly surrounding the park.
 Home not only to pre-Olympic cornerstones like CNN Center, the area is now home to the Georgia Aquarium, Philips Arena and the new World of Coca-Cola, opening in summer of 2007.
 With close to 3 million annual guests to the Park, another 3+ million visitors to the Aquarium, and close to a million anticipated at the World of Coca-Cola, this area has the opportunity to capture the interest of these visitors with new retail, restaurants, and hospitality developments. www.centennialpark.com